luoljh/skyhouse/readme.txt

-git is a version control systeem. git id free software.
+git is a distributed version control systeem. git id free software distributed under the GPL.